Show All Answers

 The fee is used for new landfill development, closure of existing facilities and post closure care of facilities.
 Please call 336-883-3468 for more information.

-We do not have a recycle area at the landfill, however, the City of High Point does have the Material Recovery Facility (Recycle Center) located at 5875 Riverdale Road.
+We do have a recycle dropoff at the landfill, however we suggest taking recyclables 1.5 miles down the road to the Material Recovery Facility (Recycle Center) located at 5875 Riverdale Road.
 Please call 336-883-3468 for more information.

 No, it is your responsibility to unload the vehicle.
 Please call 336-883-3468 for more information.